bpulito/patient-admission-agent/patient-agent/wxo-scripts/README.md

 This is the list of files and their purpose:

+- **.env-example**: This file needs to be moved to .env prior to using the scripts in this folder.
+It contains all the environment variables that need to be updated to work with the ADK.
 - **activate-ibm-cloud-env.sh**: used to active the SaaS environment where the agent resources are uploaded.
 - **create-ibm-cloud-env.sh**: used to create the remote SaaS environment.
 - **export-patient-agent.sh**: used to export the agent yaml from cloud.
 This is helpful for archiving when changes are made in the cloud agent builder.